Ninjabread Man

-Ninjabread Man is a 2005 platform video game by developer and publisher Data Design Interactive.
-The game was released on the PlayStation 2 and Microsoft Windows in Europe in July 2005.
+Ninjabread Man is a 2005 platform game developed and published by Data Design Interactive for the PlayStation 2 and Microsoft Windows.
 A port for the Wii was released in September 2007 in Europe and Australia, and on 3 October 2007 in North America.
 Ninjabread Man was later published as part of Data Design Interactive's 'Popcorn Arcade' brand of Wii games.

 Upon release, Ninjabread Man received universally negative reviews from critics and was criticized for its camera system, graphics, lack of story, short length, and controls; the Wii version received even lower reviews for its use of motion controls and has been listed as one of the worst games of all time.

 Gameplay

 An upwards motion on the Nunchuk or press of the Z Button allows the player to jump.

 Ninjabread Man is an action-adventure platformer.
 There are three levels in the game, plus a tutorial level.
 In order to proceed to the next level, players must collect eight power rods to activate a teleporter.
 The Ninjabread Man can attack enemies directly with a samurai sword via a shake of the Wii Remote, as well as throw shurikens from a distance using the Wii Remote's infrared functionality to aim.
 When the player completes a level and plays it again, a menu appears with a second mode available, 'Score Pickups'.
 If the level is completed again in this mode, the player will unlock 'Time Attack' mode.
 Completion of this mode unlocks the 'Hidden Pickups!' mode, in which the player must find pickups.